WordPress/openverse/documentation/general/zero_downtime_database_management.md

 With those two key details in mind, the main deficiency of using migrations for data transformations may already be evident: time.
-Django migration based data transformations dealing with certain smaller tables may not take very long and this issue, in some cases, might not be applicable.
+Django migration based data transformations dealing with certain smaller tables may not take a long time and this issue, in some cases, might not be applicable.
 However, because it is extremely difficult to predetermine the amount of time a migration will take, even data transformations for small datasets should still heed the